mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 ## 03 Stores app in detail

-We want to dig a bit deeper in the app stores a) to give you an example how the foodsaving apps work and b) because there is a lot functionality inside that you might like to know.
+We want to dig a bit deeper in the app stores a) to give you an example how the foodsaving apps work and b) because there is too much functionality inside that you might like to know.
 If you didn't already opened the code in your editor: do it now!
 Open the stores app and have a look on the files:

 1. __models.py__ Here you define which database tables you want to have and what the fields/columns should store in the database.
 One model (or class) defines one database table.
 Let's have a look on the Model `Feedback` which creates four database fields (and two fields for the id and a time stamp, but these are created automatically here).
 The following line creates a field with the name `comment`.